antixenoinitiative/axiwiki/Flight.md

 In a solo instance, when the Thargoid is faster than you, there is no chance for disengagement from the Thargoid without using the FSD to wake-out.

-## Unwanted Hyperdictions and Interdictions
+## Disengaging from Unwanted Hyperdictions and Interdictions

 When planning operations in or near Thargoid statused systems, hyperdictions and interdictions are inevitable.
 While there are special cases; the efficient method is to do the following steps as soon as possible:
 1. Enter Silent Running,